It’s not unusual to see a School Librarian post something like this on my listservs:

 • Sharing & reflecting – The last several minutes of the period is our by-table book checkout and I can talk to each student about the books they’ve chosen.

 With the first Library Orientation visit, 6g ELA teachers liked my adoption of the Workshop model, but I knew I could do more.
 I studied the new scope & sequence, and I could see opportunities for Library Lessons that would provide a more enriching experience covering the entire class period.

 Teachers and I collaborated to customize Library Lessons with Literary Text Unit Themes and integrate their classroom learning activities into a full-period Library Lesson visit.
 The new Library Lessons are spread out over the entire unit, yet we still allow plenty of time for book browsing and silent reading.
 Because we collaborated, English Language Arts is intricately woven into every-other-week library visits, and the content and pacing of curriculum is not just preserved, but enhanced.

 I’ve adapted 6th grade Literary Text Units for use by any middle school librarian.
-Narrative text, Expository text, and Persuasion units are available from No Sweat Library, my TeachersPayTeachers store.
-A poetry unit and units for 7th grade are under construction.
+Units for Narrative text, Expository text, and Persuasion units are available from No Sweat Library, my TeachersPayTeachers store.
+A poetry unit is under construction.